mmu-webdesign/Level4-web-term-1/CSS/css02/14-web-fonts.md

 <figure>
 <img src="media/ex-14-7.png" alt="14a rendered in the browser">
 <figcaption>
-Roboto should be applied to all text on the page as it cascades down fro the body element to the headings and paragraphs.
+Roboto should be applied to all text on the page as it cascades down from the body element to the headings and paragraphs.
 </figcaption>
 </figure>